poysa213/Tasks-API/README.md

-# toDo-app-django-rest-framework-drf
+# tasks api wit django-rest-framework ~ drf

-This is a To-Do Application developed with Django Rest Framework, and mysql database is used.
+This is a Tastks api developed with Django Rest Framework, and mysql database is used.
 <br>

 <h2 style="color:red">End Points</h2> <br>